Want more Thailand travel tips?

 24. Monk Chat – Several temples around town, including Wat Chedi Luang and Wat Srisuphan, offer daily and weekly ‘monk chats’ where you can go talk to a monk about pretty much anything.

-25. Umbrella Festival – Each January the village of Bo Sang just 15 kilometers southeast of Chiang Mai’s Old City holds a festival celebrating the area’s umbrella making tradition and trade.
+25. Head to the Umbrella Festival – Each January the village of Bo Sang just 15 kilometers southeast of Chiang Mai’s Old City holds a festival celebrating the area’s umbrella making tradition and trade.
 Go for food, parades, markets and to peruse the handmade goods.

 26. Get lost – Easy to do in the narrow, winding sois (small streets) of Chiang Mai’s Old City.
 Wander around the maze, but don’t worry, you’ll never get too turned around.
 The relatively small Old City is shaped like a square and as soon as you hit a major road you’ll be able to find out where you are.